sbom-observer/observer-benchmarks/nginx/README.md

 # Benchmark - SBOM for building nginx on various platforms

-This benchmark will build nginx on various platforms and generate a SBOM using observer (https://github.com/sbom-observer/build-observer).
+This benchmark will build nginx on various platforms and generate a build SBOM using [observer](https://github.com/sbom-observer/observer-cli).

 # How to run